-The inlet is a haven for fishing, kayaking, and stand up paddle boarding.
-There are Cafes, oyster sheds and the wharf is a hub for tour boats leaving for nearby Montague Island.
+The inlet is a picture perfect spot for fishing, kayaking, and stand up paddle boarding.
+There are cafes, oyster sheds and the wharf is a hub for tour boats leaving for nearby Montague Island.
 It is a beautiful and ever changing place.
 One of the best places to take it all in is the Mill Bay Boardwalk.

 Disclosure: Please note that some links in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.

 Built in 2001, the 350 metre long wood boardwalk is on the north side of Wagonga Inlet.
 One end is near the Narooma Bridge, from there it curves its way along the water’s edge to Apex Park following Centenary Drive.
 You might find yourself asking how interesting can A 350 metre long walk be?

 This is a fantastic walk for all sorts of reasons.
 First it is accessible.
 The flat boardwalk is suitable for everything from bikes to prams and wheelchairs.
 There is seating along the way so if you want to stop there are opportunities to take in the views – and the views are fantastic!